balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ```

 Similarly, rs485 can be selected in the environment file as well.
 The device should be rebooted after setting the uart operating mode the for the changes to take effect.

+## Up Squared

+### Serial Ports

+Up Squared UART communication on pins 6, 8 and 10 can be performed using /dev/ttyS5.

 ## Jetson Devices